isiomavivian/App1/README.md

 # App1
-##welcome to my first app
+## welcome to my first app
-this app dose a lot of things
+This app does a lot of things